What is method scouting?

-Method Scouting is the early assessment of potential test methods conducted during the early stages of product development, when there is limited knowledge of the types of analytical procedures that may be applicable to the product.
+Method scouting is the term used to describe the assessment of potential test methods during the early stages of product development, when there is limited knowledge of the types of analytical procedures that may be applicable or appropriate to the product.

-Method Scouting involves a series of “rough and ready” experiments that are designed to determine whether a method is applicable to a test article.
-Scouting experiments can form part of the method development phase, and are always performed prior to method optimisation and validation as the data obtained plays an important part in the development of subsequent validation ranges and criteria.
+Method scouting involves a series of “rough and ready” experiments that are designed to determine whether a method is applicable to a test article.
+Scouting experiments can form part of the method development phase, and are always performed prior to method optimisation and validation.
+This is due to the data obtained playing an important part in the development of subsequent validation ranges and criteria.

-Method Scouting is a highly technical area and requires specialist analytical knowledge, expertise of analytical procedures and the target molecules, and is used in subsequent pharmaceutical development steps including:
+Method scouting is a highly technical area and requires specialist analytical knowledge as well as product knowledge, expertise of analytical procedures and the target molecules.
+It is used in subsequent pharmaceutical development steps including:

-Robust, well documented method scouting is vital in writing Pharmaceutical Development sections of the dossier.
+Robust and well-documented method scouting is vital during preparation of the pharmaceutical development sections of the dossier.

 Need further information?